ploomber/jupysql/doc/compose.md

 OR Name LIKE '%metal%'
 ```

-Now, join genres and tracks, so we only get Rock and Metal tracks.
+Join the filtered genres and tracks, so we only get Rock and Metal tracks, and save the query as `track_fav`

 Note that we are using `--with`; this will retrieve previously saved queries, and preprend them (using CTEs), then, we save the query in `track_fav` .